-As indicated above, participants who do not complete a particular scheduled visit within the visit window, but then complete the next scheduled visit (including any required make-up procedures that were missed), will not be considered retained for the missed visit.
-However, they will be considered retained for the next scheduled visit.
-Thus retention rates can fluctuate over time and across visits.
+As indicated above, participants who do not complete a particular scheduled visit within the visit window, but make up missed visit procedures at an interim visit or at the next scheduled visit will not be considered retained for the missed visit.
+However, they will be considered retained for the next scheduled visit if it is completed within the visit window.
+Thus, retention rates can fluctuate over time and across visits.